KeepThinkingYX/Xi-Yang/README.md

 ## News

+> 2025.08.10 Our Work "[Learning Compact Latent Space for Representing Neural Signed Distance Functions with High-fidelity Geometry Details]()" will be presented at AAAI 2026.

 > 2025.08.10 Our Work "[JoruriPuppet: Learning Tempo-Changing Mechanisms Beyond the Beat for Music-to-Motion Generation with Expressive Metrics](https://www.dr-lab.org/projects/joruripuppet/)" will be presented at SIGGRAPH ASIA 2025.

 > 2025.06.25 Our Work "[Clustering-based feature representation learning for Oracle Bone Inscriptions detection](https://www.nature.com/articles/s40494-025-01850-4)" is accepted by Heritage Science.